-Corrado Rovaris was appointed Opera Philadelphia's first Music Director for its 30th Anniversary Season in 2005.
+Corrado Rovaris made his Opera Philadelphia debut in 1999 and was appointed as the company's first Music Director for its 30th Anniversary Season in 2005.

 Born in Bergamo, Italy, Maestro Rovaris graduated from the Conservatory of Milan with degrees in composition, organ, and harpsichord.
 From 1992 through 1996 he was the Assistant Chorus Master of the Teatro alla Scala and made his debut on the podium with Il filosofo di campagna by Galuppi in a production by AssociazioneLirica e Concertistica Italiana.
 He subsequently had the chance to conduct at theSerate Musicali in Milan, the Maggio Musicale Fiorentino, the Teatro Regio diParma, the Teatro Regio di Torino, the Arena di Verona, the Teatro Comunale diBologna, the Teatro Lauro Rossi in Macerata, the Festival delle Nazioni of Città diCastello, the Festival of Cremona and the Praga Europa Musica 1995.